ML-Chen/gba-ddr/readme.md

 export DISPLAY=:0
 ```

-Then, `cd` to this directory, and run `make vba` or `visualboyadvance-m Game.gba`.
+Then, `cd` to this directory, and run `make vba` or `vbam Game.gba`.
+You could also try `visualboyadvance-m Game.gba`, but none of the controls seem to work in that emulator.

-If the above doesn't work, these commands could help:
+If the above doesn't work, these commands could help, but I don't think they should be necessary:
 ```bash
 sudo add-apt-repository ppa:tricksterguy87/ppa-gt-cs2110
 sudo apt update
 sudo apt install gcc-arm-none-eabi cs2110-vbam-sdl mednafen cs2110-gba-linker-script nin10kit
 ```

-However, none of the buttons seem to do anything.
-Also, the framerate is about five or ten times too high.
-YMMV.
+Also, framerate is about five or ten times too high.
+Consider this to be Ultra Nightmare Lunatic+ mode.